opea-project/GenAIExamples/ChatQnA/README.md

 ## Deploy ChatQnA Service

-The ChatQnA service can be effortlessly deployed on either Intel Gaudi2 or Intel Xeon Scalable Processors.
+The ChatQnA service can be effortlessly deployed on Intel Gaudi2, Intel Xeon Scalable Processors and Nvidia GPU.

 Two types of ChatQnA pipeline are supported now: `ChatQnA with/without Rerank`.
 And the `ChatQnA without Rerank` pipeline (including Embedding, Retrieval, and LLM) is offered for Xeon customers who can not run rerank service on HPU yet require high performance and accuracy.